When researching income protection, customers often ask me this question:

 Here’s how they helped Mark get a new job in marine biology:

-If you return to work at a lower salary, Friends will pay you the difference between your old and new salary depending on the amount of cover you bought initially.
+If you return to work at a lower salary, Aviva will pay you the difference between your old and new salary depending on the amount of cover you bought initially.

 If you return to work on a part-time basis, they will pay you the balance of your full benefit so you can maintain your standard of living.

-36 year old factory worker who was out of work following a road traffic accident that left him in a wheelchair.
-Using the Friends First programme, he has now retrained as an accountant and has secured employment
+A 36-year-old factory worker who was out of work following a road traffic accident that left him in a wheelchair.
+Using the Aviva programme, he has now retrained as an accountant and has secured employment

 Helping Hand is an additional service offered with all Royal London policies and provided through its partners RedArc.